fabiomattei/uddocs/_docs/form.md

 As you can see the SQL parameter is inserted in the query using a placeholder: *:parametername* The SQL parameter is connected to the GET parameter using: "getparameter": "parentid" We can insert as many paremeters as we need.

+It is possible to send to the query a session parameter using: "sessionparameter": "sessionparametername"

+It is possible to send to the query a constant parameter using: "constantparameter": "constantvalue"

 If you want to know more about SQL paramenters check out the <a href="{{site.baseurl}}/docs/query">Query</a> page.